otrv4/otrv4/otrv4.md

 ```
 TODO: Why this code always uses the current ratchet_id and totally ignores the
 ratchet_id from the message?
-//k = is the previously received message id
+//k = is the last received message id
 recover_receiving_chain_keys(i, k, message_id)
 MKenc, MKmac = calculate_encryption_and_mac_keys(Cr, i, message_id)
 ```